LilyNeilsen/tswd-portfolio/visualizing-government-debt.md

 ## Part one: Working with web-based visualization tools and data

-This is a simple bar chart that shows general government debt which for this chart is defined as "the gross debt of the general government as a percentage of GDP" (https://www.oecd.org/en/data/indicators/general-government-debt.html)
+This is a simple bar chart that shows general government debt which for this chart is defined as "[the gross debt of the general government as a percentage of GDP]"(https://www.oecd.org/en/data/indicators/general-government-debt.html)

 ![General government debt as a percentage of GDP in 2022](https://github.com/user-attachments/assets/fd97cbf2-8499-4dcc-b061-8afa4f6623d3)